 and both Mendelssohn violin concertos, earning her the title “one of the best new violinists of the new century” by Musicweb-International.
-Of her previously released recordings of Pablo de Sarasate’s complete works for violin, David Hurwitz of Classics Today calls Ms. Yang a “sensationally talented violinist,” while All Things Strings speaks of her “stunning effortless virtuosity” and “uncanny affinity for Spanish music”.
-The Complete works for violin and piano by Wolfgang Rihm was released in early 2013, and she has also recorded Piazzolla’s Las 4 Estaciones Porteñas with the Nashville Symphony Orchestra and the Vivaldi/Piazzolla Eight Seasons performed with her own ensemble.
+Of her previously released recordings of Pablo de Sarasate’s complete works for violin as an eight disc set, Classics Today praises Yang a “sensationally talented violinist”, while All Things Strings speaks of her “stunning effortless virtuosity” and “uncanny affinity for Spanish music”.
+The complete works for violin and piano by Wolfgang Rihm were released in late 2012, and she has also recorded Astor Piazzolla’s “Las 4 Estaciones Porteñas” with the Nashville Symphony Orchestra and the Vivaldi/Piazzolla “Eight Seasons” performed with her own ensemble.

-Raised in the Chinese capital city, Ms. Yang began studying violin at the age of four.
-Demonstrating unquestionable ability, Ms. Yang won six competitions as a young child.
+Raised in the Chinese capital city, Tianwa Yang began studying violin at the age of four.
+Demonstrating unquestionable ability, she won six competitions as a young child.
 At the age of ten she was accepted to study at the Central Conservatory of Music in Beijing as a student of Lin Yaoji.
 Within one year, Hong Kong media described the young artist as